Licensed Clinical Social Worker, LCSW

 Sleep with ease

 Kathy Gantz is a Licensed Clinical Social Worker, psychotherapist, and hypnotherapist on the Upper East Side of Manhattan.
-Kathy specializes in a combination of Cognitive Behavioral Therapy (CBT) and hypnotherapy to help clients to make progress towards their mental and physical goals, such as smoking cessation, controlling chronic pain, weight management, and fear of flying.
-She also sees clients with anxiety and self-esteem challenges.
+Kathy specializes in a combination of Cognitive Behavioral Therapy (CBT) and hypnotherapy to support clients with self-esteem and anxiety-related disorders.
+Whether clients are struggling with public speaking, stress management, fear of flying, weight loss management, or smoking cessation, she takes a results-driven approach to help her clients reach their mental and physical goals.
+In particular, she has worked extensively with businesspeople and athletes to help them become their best selves personally and professionally.

 Kathy emphasizes the importance of the mind-body connection in achieving mental well-being.
 Before setting a treatment plan, she first takes in a thorough history to develop a course of action that accomplishes the client's goals.
 She believes in working with her clients as a team to achieve a comprehensive and proactive method of well-being.